cyvu37/BayesFRET/README.md

     * The app will also auto-check your Python system for the required packages and the current directory for file dependencies (ex. `code01_classes.py`).
 Anything missing will cause the program to close.

+# Before: The Control Panel

 ![The BayesFRET control panel.](resources/BayesFRET%20Control%20Panel.jpg)

-# The Control Panel
 The program can either use data from real experiments ("Experimental") or it can run by itself using randomly generated data simulating data from an smFRET experiment ("Synthetic").
 Either way, the program will run the four MCMC simulations one at a time and visualize the results.
 Graphs and numerical data are saved as soon as they are produced.
-Refer to Section 3.1 of [my thesis paper](https://hdl.handle.net/20.500.11801/3955) for more details.
+[Details coming soon.]

 ## Data Source Requirements
 * **Synthetic Mode**: None.
 The program generates its own data and compares it with the MCMC simulations.